tdprogramming/xfltools/README.md

 Other projects exist such as Shumway and SpriteFlexJS - this is intended as a complimentary approach that can eventually be mixed and matched with them.

 You can view a basic demo of what can be done at http://tdprogramming.com/demos/xfltools.
 This shows a chessboard related animation created entirely in the animated authoring environment.
-The symbols and tweens are parsed at run time and animated using Greensock's TimelineLite package, which can compile under Royale having had its dependencies satisifed by the Flash API clone described above.
+The symbols and tweens are parsed at run time and animated using Create JS's TweenJS package.

-Note that at present it takes a while to get going with the tween.

 How to build the demo.

 This is a pre-alpha project and is mainly being put up here so that I can pick the brains of the Apache Royale community to iron out the rough edges of the build process and improve the work flow.
 Currently only a "debug" Javascript build is supported.

-You will need the Moonshine IDE, Apache Royale SDK 0.9.2 or higher, and python installed.
+You will need the Moonshine IDE and Apache Royale SDK 0.9.2 or higher.

 Create a new "JS Royale Browser" project in Royale and you can use a "Loader" instance to load up the saved XFL Chess demo document.
 Note that the XFL file itself should be inside a folder which is also named [filename].xfl.
 The Loader will automatically parse the various files and folders in here to spin up the symbol library etc.